BDC Hamburger Icon

 Stripe processing

-Stripe is well known for its emphasis on cutting-edge technology.
-The company provides a variety of different ways for business owners to accept payments:
+Stripe provides a variety of ways for business owners to accept payments:

-• Checkout: One of the easiest ways to accept payments is to embed a premade Stripe checkout form onto your website.
-If you have coding skills, you can further customize the form to match the branding of your business.
+• Online checkout: You can easily embed a premade Stripe checkout form onto your website.
+If you have coding skills, you can customize the form to match the branding of your business.

-• Stripe billing: With this API, you can build a custom solution for recurring payments and subscription-based businesses
+• Stripe billing: You can use the API to build a custom solution for subscription business models or recurring payments.

-• POS hardware: Stripe offers its own proprietary hardware and the software is compatible with several third-party point-of-sale (POS) devices.
+• Point-of-sale (POS) hardware: Stripe offers its own proprietary hardware for in-person sales.
+Its software is also compatible with several third-party POS devices.

 Stripe coding payment screen